Policies and Strategies

 Fraud Response Plan

 (1) All actual or suspected incidents of fraud or irregularity should be reported without delay to the Head of University Assurance.
-The Head of University Assurance should, within 24 hours, hold a meeting of the following project group to decide on the initial response:
+The Head of University Assurance should, within 72 hours, hold a meeting of the following Fraud Response Group (FRG) to decide on the initial response:

 - Head of University Assurance

-(3) All special investigations shall normally be led by the Head of University Assurance.
-The members of the project will ensure that other staff co-operate with requests for assistance by the Head of University Assurance and will approve the appointment of external specialists if required to assist with the investigation.
+(3) All special investigations involving senior colleagues, potentially requiring a report to HEFCE or likely to attract significant public interest, shall normally be led by the Head of University Assurance.
+The members of the FRG will ensure that other staff co-operate with requests for assistance by the Investigating Officer and will approve the appointment of external specialists if required to assist with the investigation.

 Prevention of Further Loss